With

 with a drop of clear yellow the decals were applied and then sealed.

-for the late war option never operated on the western front in 1944 so
+war grey paint scheme and one for a late war tri-tonal option.
+The unit markings offered for the late war option never operated on the western front in 1944 so

 if authenticity is of importance check your refs.
 I eventually settled

-on a 116th Pz Div decal sourced from the spares box .
+on a 116th Pz Div decal sourced from the spares box.
 Also, the weight

 stencil in mine was quite blurred so I decided not to use it